-Massachusetts Intensive Outpatient Programs (IOP) For Alcohol And Drug Treatment
+Massachusetts Intensive Outpatient Program (IOP) For Alcohol And Drug Treatment

 While there are many different forms of drug rehab programs, intensive treatments are the most effective for severe substance use disorders.
 These include inpatient rehab programs, partial hospitalization programs, and intensive outpatient programs.

-At Spring Hill Recovery Center, we offer several treatment programs for addiction to help our patients maintain their recovery goals long after completing an inpatient program.
-Our addiction treatment programs include an intensive outpatient program.
+At Spring Hill Recovery Center, we offer a residential treatment program for addiction as well as step-down or aftercare options to help our patients maintain their recovery goals long after completing our inpatient program.

 What Are Intensive Outpatient Programs?